keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 Load Linux Image
 ################

-The hifive build process generates a bbl.bin in ``<build directory>/bbl.bin``.
+The hifive build process generates a fw_payload.bin in ``<build directory>/sm.build/platform/generic/firmware/fw_payload.bin``.
 Flash this to the Linux partition on the card.
-(Note that this is a relocated version of the bbl binary used for QEMU)
+(Note that this is a relocated version of the OpenSBI binary used for QEMU)